pho-veteran/JGame/README.md

     - Use `git clone https://github.com/pho-veteran/JGame.git` to clone the repository.
     - The `Database` folder contains the MySQL Query file, which can be imported into your MySQL database.
+    - Goto `src/DAO/DBConn` to update your database account credential.

 2. **Open IntelliJ IDEA:**